-- The provision for income taxes which is included in profit or loss and the composition of deferred income tax liability included in the consolidated statement of financial position and the evaluation of the recoverability of deferred tax assets based on an assessment of the Company's ability to utilize the underlying future tax deductions against future taxable income prior to expiry of those deductions; - The assessment of indications of impairment of each exploration and evaluation asset and property plant and equipment and related determination of the net realizable value and write-down of those assets where applicable (Note 3(f)); - o The estimated incremental borrowing rate used to calculate the lease liabilities; - o The estimated fair value of gold in trust; and - The estimated initial fair value of gold loan payable.
+- The Company uses the Black-Scholes option pricing model to determine the fair value of options, warrants, and derivative financial liabilities in order to calculate share-based payments expense and the fair value of finders' warrants and stock options.
+Certain inputs into the model are estimates that involve considerable judgment or could be affected by significant factors that are out of the Company's control; - The provision for income taxes which is included in profit or loss and the composition of deferred income tax liability included in the consolidated statement of financial position and the evaluation of the recoverability of deferred tax assets based on an assessment of the Company's ability to utilize the underlying future tax deductions against future taxable income prior to expiry of those deductions; - The assessment of indications of impairment of each exploration and evaluation asset and property plant and equipment and related determination of the net realizable value and write-down of those assets where applicable (Note 3(f)); - o The estimated incremental borrowing rate used to calculate the lease liabilities; - o The estimated fair value of gold in trust; and - o The estimated initial fair value of gold loan payable.